Zaid-Ajaj/Fable.Remoting/documentation/src/dependency-injection.md

                 ]
             }
 ```
-The reason that we have `InMemoryTodoStore` as class and not a function is so that ASP.NET Core will understand how to resolve these nested dependencies from the constructor.
+The reason that we have `InMemoryTodoStore` as a class and not as a function is so that ASP.NET Core will understand how to resolve these nested dependencies from the constructor.

 ## Requiring dependencies for seperate protocol functions

 Previously, we have used two functions for the protocol implementation, one that uses the dependencies to create the protocol and one that requires the dependencies from the `HttpContext`.
 This way your protocol implementation becomes unit-testable because in your unit-tests you construct the test dependencies yourself and construct the protocol without requiring them from `HttpContext`.
 However, this can become very messy if you have a lot of dependencies, say 3 different dependencies per function, so that you have to construct *every* dependency if you want to test a single part (function) of the protocol.

-A better way is making your little functions unit-testable instead of the making the whole protocol unit-testable.
+A better way is making your little functions unit-testable instead of making the whole protocol unit-testable.
 You define each function *seperately* along with the dependencies it requires, then resolve these from the `HttpContext`:
 ```fs
 let getTodos (store: ITodoStore) (logger: ILogger<ITodoApi>) =
     fun () ->